What Is the Difference Between Entrepreneurship and Intrapreneurship?

 Take Elon Musk, for example.
 In 2002, Musk set out on his ambitious plan to put humans on Mars.
 Eighteen years later, SpaceX announced plans to launch one-hundred humans to the red planet in 2024.

 Access to Resources

-While great ideas are almost exclusively involved in collaboration, the environment within which this occurs differs between entrepreneurs and intrapreneurs.
+While great ideas are almost exclusively involved in a collaboration, the environment within which this occurs differs between entrepreneurs and intrapreneurs.